fjulian79/wd-broker/doc/ThreatModel.md

 **Risks:**

-- Leaking another client's registration state
+- Leaking another client's data (clientID, timeout, name, pid)

 **Mitigations:**

 - Socket is only accessible to the `wdclients` group.
-- Secrets are stored only in RAM and are not persisted by the broker.
+- Data is only stored in RAM and is not persisted by the broker.
 - Broker runs as an unprivileged user to minimize the leakage surface.
 - Even if a `clientID` is compromised, its use requires the `pid` to match the original registering process, which is considered highly unlikely in practice.
+- Note that the client can disable the PID check, but only once during registration.
+If it does, only its own `clientID` may be used by others.
+This limits the impact to that client's scope.

 ---